-After training in London as a chartered accountant with 'Big 4 firm' Arthur Young, I moved back to my native North East and later joined Price Waterhouse where I spent most of my time working with their small and medium business clients.
+After training in London as a chartered accountant with 'Big 4 firm' Arthur Young, I moved back to my native North East and later joined Price Waterhouse, where I spent most of my time working with its small and medium business clients.

 After six years as a partner, I moved out of the world of professional consulting and took on the role of FD with Quality Care Homes.
 Working for such a ‘challenging’ entrepreneurial owner was a bit of an eye-opener and taught me a lot about the way I would want to run a business.

 I joined Sunderland AFC in 1996 and in December of that year we listed on the Stock Exchange, which was exceptionally valuable experience; although contrary to perceptions, football clubs effectively operate as small businesses.
 Four years later, I took on the role of Chief Executive at Newcastle United – another interesting role.

 Leaving the world of football behind (other than as a season ticket holder!), I went on to juggle a portfolio of roles, most notably helping Parkdean Holidays list on AIM and as Chair of innovative Newcastle based accountancy firm UNW.